valanm22/documentation/learn/getting_started/quick_start.md

 }
 ```

-Most database operations in MeiliSearch are [asynchronous](/learn/advanced/asynchronous_updates.md).
+Most database operations in Meilisearch are [asynchronous](/learn/advanced/asynchronous_updates.md).
 This means that rather than being processed instantly, **API requests are added to a queue and processed when they reach the front**.

 Use the returned `uid` to [check the status](/reference/api/updates.md) of your documents: